Last modified: Dec. 14, 2024, 4:18 p.m.

 See also gracillariidae.net and bladmineerders.be.

 Pupation inside the loose spinning in the mine.
 The species hibernates in the pupal stage.
-After emergence of the adult, the pupal skin protrudes from the mine.
+After the emergence of the adult, the pupal skin protrudes from the mine.

-The adults fly in several undefined generations a year: from May till late September.
+The adults fly in several undefined generations a year from May till late September.

 The larva lives in on different species Melilotus, especially M. albus, and Medicago.